Worklytics/psoxy/README.md

 ![proxy illustration](docs/proxy-illustration.jpg)

 ## Supported Data Sources
 As of March 2023, the following sources can be connected to Worklytics via psoxy.
-Some may require

 Note: Some sources require specific licenses to transfer data via the APIs/endpoints used by Worklytics, or impose some per API request costs for such transfers.